Myth and magical realism on the Nile

 From the comforts of this time machine, we head to the souk to purchase some of the famous local cumin and saffron.
 Salesman tempt us at every turn with everything from cotton shirts to scarab beetle trinkets but we push on through to the spice market and fall under the spell of one of the sellers there who takes us energetically through his mounds of herbs, teas and spices, making us smell snapped cinnamon, rub rose buds between our palms and taste the local desert-baked peanuts.
 No one asked about the pile of 'viagra', which looks a bit like the dried porcini mushrooms which Jamie Oliver puts in a risotto, but we leave with bulging bags of herbs, spice rubs and snacks.

 Back on board, cold towels and even colder cocktails await, followed by a sumptuous dinner.
-Over the next two days we drift from temple to tomb, east bank to west bank (the Egypt believed the sun represented the cycle of life, worshipping where the sun rose and being laid to rest where it sets).
+Over the next two days we drift from temple to tomb, east bank to west bank - the Egyptians believed the sun represented the cycle of life, worshipping where the sun rose and being laid to rest where it sets.
 George, our Coptic Christian Egyptologist guide, attempts to give us a snap shot of a civilisation which ruled for hundreds of years and still stands thousands of years later.
 “This, oh this isn’t that old,” he says with a dismissive wave of his hand at one point. “about 2,300 years.”

-On board, the chilled towels, beers and bowls of peanuts are endless if you want them to be.
+On board, the chilled towels, beers and bowls of peanuts keep coming if you want them to.
 The top deck has day beds swathed in white cotton and a plunge pool for cooling off.
 Lunch is served on the rear deck and is a huge buffet of crisp Arabic salads, barbequed meat and fish and other dishes like aubergine stew and potato gratin, followed by an unavoidable dessert selection.

 No photos are allowed in the deep tombs carved into the Valley of the Kings.
 The corridors that lead to the burial chambers are painted with stories in vivid blue, ochre, green and red.
 It’s still Tutankhamun’s resting place which gives everyone the biggest shivers, not because of its beauty – it was never finished because he died so suddenly - it’s imagining being Howard Carter, mere days from the end of his fruitless five year search, when a small boy and the son of a grave robber runs to tells him he’s found some steps…

-We head into town following the Avenue of the Sphinxes, which were once an unbroken line of around 1,350 human-headed lions connecting Karnak and Luxor.
+From here we head into town following the Avenue of the Sphinxe - once an unbroken line of around 1,350 human-headed lions connecting Karnak and Luxor.
 After a puff on some shisha and a sip of a grainy coffee in an alleyway cafe, the fiery sun has sunk below the horizon and by the time we reach Luxor Temple, dodging skinny horses and their carts across the street, it’s pitch black.

 Back on board, the last night could be a scene from an Agatha Christie novel, as we all dress up in gallibayas for a grand final dinner topped off with a giant baked Alaska in the shape of three pyramids, carried in by two of our beaming chefs to a standing ovation.
 The night is rounded off with entertainment from a belly dancer and a whirling dervish and thankfully no one is murdered.

 In fact, no feels unsafe at any point and we all agree that Egypt really is back.
-It helps to be swaddled in the luxury of A&K’s unbeatable service, but no matter where you go Egypt’s people are welcoming and its treasures enthralling.
+It helps to be swaddled in the luxury of A&K’s unbeatable service, but no matter where you go, Egyptians are welcoming and its treasures enthralling.
 They will probably stand for thousands more years but now is the time to go, to help get this country back on its feet.

 by Jessica Pook | 05 December 2018